G51DHU/Respeaker-APA102-LED/README.md

 ## **Disclaimer:**

-This skill currently does not work, and there are currently no instructions.
+This skill currently does not work.

-~~This skill does not currently allow you to create dynamic colour displays through the mycroft website.~~ ~~In order for a dynamic colour display, you must edit from within the "skills/respeaker_apa102_LED"~~ ~~and if needed, add your config to the approprite folder within "led_profiles".~~
+Button on respeaker hardware is not supported.

 ## **Supported Respeaker devices:**
-* ReSpeaker 4 Mic Array or ReSpeaker V2
-* ReSpeaker V2
 * ReSpeaker USB 6+1 Mic Array
-* ReSpeaker USB 4 Mic Array
+* May work with other devices, but not tested.

 ## **Examples:**
 * "Enable Mycroft LED"